 The GED is now HiSET in Montana.

-At least two weeks in advance of a test date we encourage you to create an account at http://hiset.ets.org/test_takers/.
+At least two weeks in advance of a test date we encourage you to create an account schedule and pay for a test at hiset.ets.org/test_takers/.

 Once you have an account contact the HiSET Test Administrator, Tami Johnson, by phone 406-377-9405 or online with additional questions.